DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: DWA-3D (Reactive Planner)

 \subsubsection{Maximum velocities space $V_s$}

 First of all, the search space should be restricted by the UAV's minimum and maximum velocities.
-These limits can be imposed by hardware capabilities or safety considerations.
-Additionally, $v_x^{min} = 0$ is established to avoid backward movements, considering the typical forward-facing orientation of drone sensors.
+These limits can be imposed by hardware capabilities or safety considerations according with the environment density.
+Additionally, $v_x^{min} = 0$ is established to avoid backward movements, considering the desired forward-facing orientation of drone sensors.
 This search space, $V_s$, is known as \textit{maximum velocities space}.